ibericode/mailchimp-for-wordpress/readme.txt

 **Improvements**

 - Show Akamai firewall reference number when site's IP address is blocked
-- Make sure integrations have a MailChimp list selected before trying to subscribe.
+- Make sure integrations have a Mailchimp list selected before trying to subscribe.
 - Move less important settings to "Other" page.
-- When a field is required in MailChimp, it has to be required in forms as well now.
+- When a field is required in Mailchimp, it has to be required in forms as well now.
 - Allow including a `_mc4wp_email_type` field in forms to set an explicit email type.
 - Miscellaneous overall performance improvements.

 **Additions**

-- Added [debug logging](https://mc4wp.com/kb/how-to-enable-log-debugging/), which shows all warnings & errors the plugin encountered in communicating with MailChimp.
+- Added [debug logging](https://mc4wp.com/kb/how-to-enable-log-debugging/), which shows all warnings & errors the plugin encountered in communicating with Mailchimp.
 - Add `get_lists_for_email( $email )` method to API class.
 - Add `MC4WP_Queue` class for better background processing of expensive operations.